skiadas/SoftwareDevelopmentPracticumCourse/lessonPlans/lessonPlanDay1.md

 1 hour

-- Have students create GitHub logins if they do not yet have one.
+- Students: create GitHub login if you do not yet have one.
 - Write program to read and process list of GPAs.
 - See [programming activity 1](../activities/activity1-5gpaCalculator.md)
-- Make sure students commit at the end of the day.
+- Students: Make sure students commit at the end of the day.